Natural Resources and Society (NRS)

 Credit arranged

 Quantitative, qualitative, and mixed approaches to studying social aspects of conservation and the environment; how to choose and apply selective research methods; design, collection, and statistical analysis of primary and secondary data; program evaluation; reporting results; interpreting research literature; lab exercises in research design, data collection, and analysis; and the communication of research issues and findings to lay and professional audiences.
 Special fee assessed.
-Three lectures and 2 hours of lab per week.
+Three lectures and two hours of lab per week.
 Recommended Preparation: Basic computer skills.
-(Fall only)
+Typically Offered: Fall.

 Theoretical and applied concepts of public involvement in both public and private sectors of natural resource management; case studies and applied techniques or methods for public involvement; National Environmental Policy Act (NEPA) regulations and other public involvement policy or law.
 Field trip may be required.
-(Spring only)
+Typically Offered: Spring.

 Political factors that influence formation, implementation, and impact of public policies aimed at protecting the environment.

 The role and application of economic theories and methods in natural resource and ecosystem service decision-making.
 Economic tools are applied to the management of forests, fisheries, rangeland, recreation, wildlife, and other contemporary issues.
-(Spring only)
+Typically Offered: Spring.

 Introduction to communications skills in the context of natural resources, including environmental and cultural interpretation; communication psychology and media applied to noncaptive audiences in natural resource situations.
 Field trip may be required.
 Special fee assessed.